Lymphoma is the Most Common Dog Cancer

 Malignant lymphoma or lymphosarcoma is one of the most common neoplasms (tumor) in dogs.
 They usually originate in lymphoid tissues, like the lymph nodes, spleen, and bone marrow.
 However, they can arise in any tissues in the body.
-Lymphoma accounts for approximately 7-24% of all canine neoplasia (formation of a new tissue) and 83% of all canine hematopoietic (blood cells) malignancies.
-Lymphoma is generally seen in middle aged to older dogs (median age, 6-9 years).
-Breeds that are believed to have a higher incidence of lymphoma include Boxers, Bull Mastiffs, Basset Hounds, Saint Bernards, Scottish Terriers, Airedales and Bull dogs.
+Lymphoma accounts for approximately 7-24% of all canine neoplasia (formation of new tissue) and 83% of all canine hematopoietic (blood cells) malignancies.
+Lymphoma is generally seen in middle-aged to older dogs (median age, 6-9 years).
+Breeds that are believed to have a higher incidence of lymphoma include Boxers, Bull Mastiffs, Basset Hounds, Saint Bernards, Scottish Terriers, Airedales, and Bull dogs.
 Dogs with a lower risk include Dachshunds and Pomerians.
 Neutered females tend to have a better prognosis.

 - Stage I: Ailment restricted to a single lymph node.

 - Stage II: Regional lymphadenopathy (restricted to one side of the diaphragm).

 - Stage III: Generalized lymphadenopathy (enlargement of lymph nodes)

 - Stage IV: Enlargement of the liver and spleen or hepatosplenomegaly (with or without lymphadenopathy)